TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Experiments

+\textbf{1) Contribution of Each Component:} To investigate the contribution of each component in our TransFace++, we utilize MS1MV2 with two different data formats (TIFF and PNG) as training set and compare ViT and three variants of TransFace++-S on the IJB-C benchmark.
+The variants of TransFace++-S are follows: (1) \textbf{ViT-S + SE}, based on ViT-S, the variant only introduces the SE module.
+(2) \textbf{ViT-S + SE + SICA}, based on ViT-S + SE, the variant adds the SICA module.
+(3) \textbf{ViT-S + SE + TIBC}, the variant simply introduces the TIBC strategy in the ViT-S + SE model.

+The results in Table~\ref{tab5} reflect the following observations: (1) Compared to ViT-S, the performance of ViT-S + SE is slightly improved due to the introduction of the SE module.
+(2) ViT-S + SE + SICA significantly outperforms ViT-S + SE, indicating the effectiveness of our SICA module in enhancing the model's understanding of image bytes.
+(3) Compared to ViT-S + SE, ViT-S + SE + TIBC shows a clear improvement in accuracy, which can be attributed to the TIBC strategy's ability to reduce information loss and preserve key facial cues.
+(4) TransFace++-S works better than all variants, implying that the SICA module is complementary to the TIBC strategy in promoting the model's understanding of image bytes.

+\textbf{{2}) Visualizaition of TIBC strategy:} We visualize the raw image bytes (\emph{i.e.}, the original image bytes) and the compressed byte features, as depicted in Fig.~\ref{fig3}.
+It can be seen that our TIBC strategy excels in capturing the crucial points (\emph{i.e.}, prominent features) from the raw bytes and preserving its shape, thereby reducing information loss effectively.
+Additionally, we also provide PDs for the TIFF and fHWC encodings.
+During the bytes compression process, we can observe that some low-persistence points (\emph{i.e.}, noise or redundant information) near the diagonal are discarded, while high-persistence critical points are retained.
+Thus, the prominent features of the bytes are effectively extracted using the TIBC strategy.

-\textbf{6) Parameter Sensitivity:} To investigate the effect of parameter $K$ (\ie, the number of selected dominant patches) in our model, we adopt the MS1MV2 dataset to train TransFace-S with different $K$ and evaluate their performance on IJB-C. The results gathered in Table \ref{tab6} indicate that our model is robust to $K$.
-As $K$ increases, the overall accuracy first rises and then falls, which verifies that properly perturbing the amplitude information of dominant patches can effectively alleviate the overfitting problem.
+\textbf{{{3}}) Effectiveness of the Probabilistic Mask Strategy:} To investigate the effect of the probability parameter $\mu_{p}$ on the Probabilistic Mask Strategy, we adopt the MS1MV2 dataset encoded in the PNG format to train TransFace++-B with different $\mu_{p}$ and evaluate their performance on the IJB-C benchmark, as reported in Table~\ref{tab7}.
+It can be observed that setting the probability $\mu_{p}$ too high will cause the model to heavily rely on the TIBC branch, thereby affecting the optimization of the bytes projector and degrading the model's performance.